huggingface/lighteval/tests/config/README.md

 ```

 ## Randomized results
 Please make sure to set **for_inference** to true.
 This will load model with a fixed output layer norm implementation.
-It's set to true by default for training
+It's set to false by default for training
 ```
 model:
   ddp_bucket_cap_mb: 25